Ron Bryant

-Ronald Raymond Bryant (born November 12, 1947) is a former Major League Baseball pitcher from 1967 to 1975.
+Ronald Raymond Bryant (November 12, 1947 – November 17, 2023) was an American Major League Baseball pitcher from 1967 to 1975.
 Bryant's career record was 57 wins and 56 losses with a 4.02 earned run average (ERA), mostly with the San Francisco Giants.
 He had 519 strikeouts in 917 career innings pitched.
 In 1972, he went 14–7 with a 2.90 ERA.
+The following year he won 24 games, leading the National League.

 His nickname is Bear which was coined by longtime Giants equipment manager Mike Murphy who explained that "Ron looked like a bear with his chunky build, his way of walking and his curly hair" and had nothing to do with Paul Bryant.
 He kept in his locker and the Giants dugout a three-foot teddy bear which was bought from a girl who was a Cubs fan for $30 in Chicago in 1972 and attired in one of his jerseys.
-He also had a superstition of carrying in his back pocket the same amount of bubble gum as the win total he was striving to achieve during his starts.
+He also had a superstition of carrying in his back pocket the same amount of bubble gum pieces as the win total he was striving to achieve during his starts.

 In 1973, Bryant had a 24–12 record with a 3.53 ERA for San Francisco.
 His 24 wins tied him with Wilbur Wood for most victories that year and made him the National League's only 20-game winner.
 It was also the most by a Giants left-handed pitcher since Carl Hubbell's 26 in 1936.
 Despite his achievement, he finished third in that year's National League Cy Young Award balloting behind Tom Seaver and Mike Marshall.
 No subsequent Giants pitcher would win at least 20 games in a season until Mike Krukow went 20–9 in 1986.